bormaxi8080/starred/README.md

 - [hacksider/Deep-Live-Cam](https://github.com/hacksider/Deep-Live-Cam) - real time face swap and one-click video deepfake with only a single image
 - [AnonCatalyst/Odinova](https://github.com/AnonCatalyst/Odinova) - Odinova Digital Tiger is an advanced application designed for Open-Source Intelligence (OSINT), equipped with versatile tools and a user-friendly interface to streamline investigative workflows and en
 - [drakyanerlanggarizkiwardhana/zefoy](https://github.com/drakyanerlanggarizkiwardhana/zefoy) - 🪐Bot likes, followers, shares and views on TikTok! ~ fast zefoy
-- [peoslsodo/Emails-Phones-Any-Bulk-Scrape-Extractor](https://github.com/peoslsodo/Emails-Phones-Any-Bulk-Scrape-Extractor) - mails|Phones|Any Bulk Scrape & Extractor Pro is a powerful tool that allows you to bulk extract email and phone numbers from various social media platforms including Facebook, Twitter,Instagram, Linke
 - [jeppbautista/tiktok-crawler](https://github.com/jeppbautista/tiktok-crawler) - A custom Python crawler written in Selenium for downloading Tiktok videos as mp4 files along with their metadata in a json file (author, tags, captions, etc.).
 - [rly0nheart/tiktok-hashtag-analysis](https://github.com/rly0nheart/tiktok-hashtag-analysis) - Analyze hashtags within posts scraped from TikTok.
 - [slouchd/tiktok-scraper-selenium](https://github.com/slouchd/tiktok-scraper-selenium) - Quick and dirty script that uses selenium and a webdriver binary to scrape public TikTok profiles.